 The second thing I did for my business was to start a group mastermind or group coaching.
 I coached ten people one-on-one, and then I put those ten into one group.
 This freed up more of my time and allowed me to gain more income.
 This extra time also allowed me to dedicate part of my schedule to figure out how to create a product empire that I could always fall back on.

 Find Better Solutions

 The whole point of the product empire is to free up more time and make more impact and income as you go.
-Initially, for me the answer was a group mastermind.
-Eventually, I thought of a better strategy to get clients — and it was through seminars.
+Initially, for me, the answer was a group mastermind.
+Eventually, I thought of a better strategy to get clients — and through seminars.
 At that time, I still knew nothing about online marketing.
 Instead, every strategy I had was offline (now if you’re not a speaker, that’s cool.
 You don’t have to do seminars to get this).

 I wanted to create more impact.
 Yes, it takes work to get people in a seminar room.
 However, I knew that if I could get more people in one room, I could sell more one-on-one and group coaching programs.
 Doing seminars gave me more clients.

 In my first seminar, I got 27 people in the room, but I wasn’t able to sell.
 I lost money.
 This is what I knew about building a business.
 When I wasn’t doing seminars, I went to networking events to sell my coaching programs.
 I did these tactics for four years to get clients.

 Leverage Online Marketing

 Eventually, I again realized that I needed another way to funnel clients into my programs.
 I needed an easier way to market my seminars to get more people.
 I tried out online marketing for the first time through a webinar and then got joint venture (JV) partners to promote it.

 If you’re unfamiliar with webinars, they’re an online presentation.
 My webinar was roughly 90 minutes long.
 Its goal was to sell to get more people in the seminar room.